boazbk/tcs/lec_15_probability.md

 * Events, probabilities of unions and intersections. \
 * Random variables and their expectation, variance, and standard deviation. \
 * Independence and correlation for both events and random variables. \
-* Markov, Chebychev and Chernogff tail bounds (bounding the probability that a random variable will deviate from its expectation).
+* Markov, Chebychev and Chernoff tail bounds (bounding the probability that a random variable will deviate from its expectation).